List of Schütte-Lanz airships: SL.II (Type B)

-S.L.3 (Type 'c')
+SL.3 (Type C)

 Naval airship based at Seddin which flew 30 reconnaissance missions and one bombing mission over England.
-The highlight of S.L.3's career was its attack on the British submarine E4 on 24 September 1915.
+The highlight of SL.3's career was its attack on the British submarine E4 on 24 September 1915.
 The structure of the ship degraded because of atmospheric exposure and the ship was stranded near Riga on 1 May 1916.